EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*

-### F13 - initially collect data before making it available to E-SOH
+### F13 - initially collect data before making it available to OPERA Open Radar Data

-"Given a data producer operates or is responsible for multiple (>1) instruments, when those instruments make an observation, then the data producer initially collects the data before making them available to E-SOH."
+"Given a data producer operates or is responsible for multiple (>1) instruments, when those instruments make an observation, then the data producer initially collects the data before making them available to OPERA Open Radar Data."

 *Priority:*
 - primary

 *Clarifications:*
+- In case of slice by slice sent from NMS.
+How will these be sent to the OPERA Open Radar Data system?
-- This requirement is here to highlight that the responsibility for the observation networks and initial collection of observations is with the members, and not the E-SOH project.
+- --SKIPP-- Not relevant at this piont.
+This requirement is here to highlight that the responsibility for the observation networks and initial collection of observations is with the members, and not the E-SOH project.
-- So need to send multiple instruments for a station together, but stations can be sent separately?
+- --SKIPP-- So need to send multiple instruments for a station together, but stations can be sent separately?
-- Given that the expected workflow for data producers is
+- --SKIPP-- Given that the expected workflow for data producers is
   1) collect observations from station
   2) quality control/post-process(?)
   3) send to e-soh
- - it seems that we should support observations from each instrument on each station to be sent separately to e-soh.
+ - --SKIPP--it seems that we should support observations from each instrument on each station to be sent separately to e-soh.
- - A clear dataset definition may also be useful in this context
+ - --SKIPP--A clear dataset definition may also be useful in this context

 *Acceptance criteria:*